 See coordinator details in table above.

-First year students studying geosciences should include the 12-point combination ESC1011/ENV1011 and ESC1022 along with SCI1020 (Introduction to statistical reasoning) or STA1010 (Statistical methods for science), and at least one of chemistry, physics, biology, mathematics, computational science or geographical science.
+First year students studying geosciences should include the 12-point combination ESC1011 (or ENV1011 for Bachelor of Environmental Science students) and ESC1022 along with SCI1020 (Introduction to statistical reasoning) or STA1010 (Statistical methods for science), and at least one of chemistry, physics, biology, mathematics, computational science or geographical science.
 Students aiming to specialise in palaeontology should also take units from biological sciences.
 Similarly those with interests in environmental science are advised to take two of biology, chemistry and geographical science, while those with interests in geophysics are advised to take physics and/or mathematics.

 ESC1011 is of interest to students seeking a broad overview of earth and environmental sciences.
 ESC1022 provides a continued overview of geosciences, in particular the processes that have shaped the Earth's crust through its evolution.